CaronLab/MhcVizPipe/tool_scripts/README.md

 MhcVizPipe as simple (and sudo-free) as possible we translated these scripts into Bash scipts which should work on nearly any system.

-These scripts are automatically downloaded by the MVP installer.
+These scripts are included as part of the standalone distribution.